 The average long term care need is about 3 years, and 90 percent of all claims are less than 5 years.
 Women, however, tend to need to receive care longer than men.

 Your needs and your personal experiences may be different than the average, however.
 You may, for example, wish to account for a family history of Alzheimer’s or Parkinson’s disease.
 Unlimited Lifetime benefit periods are still available through this terrific hybrid long term care policy.

 •Your income and investment resources.

 You may be able to handle a portion of the cost of your care, or you may wish to have full coverage.

 You may have longevity in your genes and you may not expect to need your policy for years.
 Is it important for your insurance benefits to keep up with inflation?

 We know the choices within long term care insurance policies can seem a bit overwhelming.
-Whether you are looking for traditional policies or a hybrid linked benefit long term care life insurance policy we will help simplify your choices for you.
+Whether you are looking for traditional policies, a hybrid long term care life insurance policy, or a long term care rider we will help simplify your choices for you.
 We will answer your questions, and help guide you through your policy options.
 Please feel free to call us at 800-891-5824 with any of your questions or if we can assist you with getting approved for coverage.